kwai/DouZero/README.md

 sh get_most_recent.sh douzero_checkpoints/douzero/
 ```
 The most recent model will be in `most_recent_model`.

+## Issues in Windows
+You may encounter `operation not supported` error if you use a Windows system to train.
+This is because doing multiprocessing on CUDA tensors is not supported in Windows.
+However, our code extensively operates on the CUDA tensors since the code is optimized for GPUs.
+Similarly, you may fail to launch multiple processes when running the evaluation script.
+Thus, we recommend using a Linux server or macOS system to train the models.
+Please contact us if you find any solutions!

 ## Core Team
 *   Algorithm: [Daochen Zha](https://github.com/daochenzha), [Jingru Xie](https://github.com/karoka), Wenye Ma, Sheng Zhang, [Xiangru Lian](https://xrlian.com/), Xia Hu, [Ji Liu](http://jiliu-ml.org/)